railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 	in each section of the main menu.
 This is a general convention.
 	For example, :menuselection:`Partners --> Configuration` is visible in the administrator's menu amongst the other Partner menu items, but only those other menu entries are visible to other users.
-	Similarly, the main menu entry *Administration* is, by convention, visible only to users who are members of the admin group.
+	Similarly, the main menu entry :menuselection:`Administration` is, by convention, visible only to users who are members of the admin group.

 .. index::
    single: Access rights; Objects